 - a) Replacement rate from the first pillar is low;

 - b) For the majority of participants of the second pillar, pension payments will start in 20-25 years’ time; such a long period of time creates uncertainty in many, about whether the long-term economic growth will be reached, which makes possible achieving an adequate level of retirement income.

-Consequently, a significant part of the population may consider, that contributions to the second pillar must be diverted to the first pillar and if it happens, and a pay as you go system remains the only source of pension payments, the pressure on the budget and taxpayers will be very high and it will become much harder to provide necessary financial resources for adequate pension levels.
+Consequently, a significant part of the population may consider, that contributions to the second pillar must be diverted to the first pillar and if it happens, and pay as you go system remains the only source of pension payments, the pressure on the budget and taxpayers will be very high and it will become much harder to provide necessary financial resources for adequate pension levels.

 Keywords: Georgia, pension, pension pillars, pension replacement rate, reform.